 Our silks and juniors have extensive experience acting for the Gambling Commission in advisory and litigious work, including in the Court of Appeal and First Tier and Upper Tier Tribunals.
 We also act for terrestrial and remote operators in cases involving al the main fields of betting, gaming and lotteries.
 Our expertise includes advice on the boundaries between gambling and other activity not regulated by the Gambling Act including social gaming, prize competitions and financial instruments including spread betting and contracts for difference.

 11 KBW’s barristers have extensive experience of advisory work and litigation at the cutting edge of modern transportation law, including for Uber, other operators and taxi licensing authorities.
 They have appeared in many of the highest profile recent cases in the High Court for the industry and local authorities.

-Tom Cross has also advised the City of London on the licensing of party boats on the River Thames, while Peter Oldham QC has experience of the regulation of car parking in environmentally sensitive settings.
+Tom Cross has also advised the City of London on the licensing of party boats on the River Thames, while Peter Oldham KC has experience of the regulation of car parking in environmentally sensitive settings.

 Members of our Chambers act for the largest to the smallest industry operators as well as for local authorities in their regulatory and policy-making capacities, as well as campaign groups, including in the High Court.
-Philip Kolvin QC, acting for Soho sex shop operators, appeared in the Supreme Court and the European Court (the first licensing case to get that far) in litigation which resulted in a 90% reduction of licence fees and a redrawing of the principles for the calculation of licence fees.
+Philip Kolvin KC, acting for Soho sex shop operators, appeared in the Supreme Court and the European Court (the first licensing case to get that far) in litigation which resulted in a 90% reduction of licence fees and a redrawing of the principles for the calculation of licence fees.